peteroupc/html3dutil/doc/tutorial-filters.md

 The shader can also define custom parameters called "uniforms", so called because their values are uniform for every run of the shader within a given draw call.
 Uniforms are declared by using a line like `uniform [type] [name];` at the top of the shader.
 Example: `uniform float time;` Uniforms, once declared, can be used in the `textureEffect` function.

 A detailed treatment of GLSL is outside the scope of this page.
 More information about GLSL can be found by searching the Web; note that there are many versions of GLSL and the one used most often in HTML applications is relatively basic nowadays.
-Also see below for more examples of graphics filters.
+Also see later for more examples of graphics filters.

 <a id=Using_Graphics_Filters></a>